st4sd/overview/src/pages/UsingCloudObjectStore.md

 Then this file, `input_smiles.csv`, will be retrieved from the folder `get-smiles/` in the bucket.

-You may also store key outputs to `S3`.
+You may also store key-outputs to `S3`.
 For example, [`sum-numbers`](https://github.com/st4sd/sum-numbers/) has a `TotalSum` key-output.
 You could use the payload below to upload that output to an S3 bucket:

 ```python
 "s3Store":{